 That we're just now detecting this omnipresent ocean hum is proof that there's much for us to discover about this little-known but vitally important region.

-Though it's difficult to pick out from the background noise, you can listen to the hum yourself here, thanks to NPR:
+Though it's difficult to pick out from the background noise, you can hear the hum yourself in this release from American Geophysical Union (AGU).